mosip/biosdk-client/biosdk-client/README.md

 For more information on deployment, please refer to [mosip-infra](https://github.com/mosip/mosip-infra) README file.

-**Note:** Set the mosip_biosdk_service environment variable when running Docker containers that use the biosdk-client.
+**Note:** Set the `mosip_biosdk_service` environment variable when running Docker containers that use the biosdk-client.

 ---

+## Documentation

+To learn more about Bio-SDK Client from a functional perspective and use case scenarios, refer to our main documentation: [Biometric SDK](https://docs.mosip.io/1.2.0/biometrics/biometric-sdk).

+---

+## Contribution & Community

+• To learn how you can contribute code to this application, [click here](https://docs.mosip.io/1.2.0/community/code-contributions).

+• If you have questions or encounter issues, visit the [MOSIP Community](https://community.mosip.io/) for support.

+• For any GitHub issues: [Report here](https://github.com/mosip/biosdk-client/issues)

+---

 ## License

-This project is licensed under the [MOSIP License](LICENSE).
+This project is licensed under the [Mozilla Public License 2.0](LICENSE).

 ---